 - Tyrion at one point muses on how he and the people of his generation are puppets dancing to the strings of their ancestors, and that in time his generation will be the puppeteers manipulating their descendants from beyond the grave.

-- Happens in the Dune prequels.
+- Happens in the Legends of Dune prequels.
 After Abulurd Harkonnen is accused of treason following the Battle of Corrin, he is exiled to Lankiveil.
 It takes a very long time for the Harkonnens to return to prominence once again, as everyone remembers the shame, even though Abulurd's descendants had nothing to do with it.
 By the same token, Abulurd's descendants vow revenge on the descendants of Vorian Atreides, which is how their feud started.

 - Additionally, the official excuse for the enslavement of the Buddhislamics is "your ancestors chose to flee instead of helping us fight the machines".
 The real reason is the fear of any sort of machine, requiring the use of manual labor.
 However, no one wants to pay fair wages to workers, so slaves are used instead.